-- > In the entry menu, click the New button; - > Select APD and/or CAPD or both for the Treatment Type;
+- > In the entry menu, click the New button;

+- > Select APD and/or CAPD or both for the Treatment Type;

+- > Click the Next > button.

 Depending on the selected Treatment Type, different tabs APD and/or CAPD will be displayed in the prescription editor.